 I needed more care than I could give myself and more than my family could give me.
-I was admitted to The Leaves, a beautiful Christian Science nursing facility.
+I was admitted to The Leaves, a beautiful Christian Science nursing facility in Dallas, TX.
 I needed wound care and help with walking, bathing, and meals, among other things.
 I was given special care by the Christian Science nurses and by my family, and I was in daily contact with my Christian Science practitioner.

 The Christian Science practitioner’s support was invaluable.
 As each problem arose, he would work immediately, and the discomfort would be alleviated.
 He was also working with me to give me a better sense of my spiritual identity.